Salmaster1/Portfolio/AEssentials/index.md

 ![URef](/assets/AE_URef.png)

 This class is fundementally simple; it is a wrapper-class.
 The idea is that it allows me to create a pseudo-reference to any type ever, and while it might not seem very useful, it fills a very important role that opens up more ways to help me make good code.

 When learning how to make games, one of the common things I learned was that it was bad to destroy objects, as that can cause lag-spikes due to the C# garbage collector.
 One of the many workarounds is a pattern known as Object-Pooling.

 ![Pool](/assets/AE_Pool.png)

 This class is a way to manage objects in a way that is friendly on memory.
 By simply calling **Pool.Get()**, you get the first inactive object in the pool and activate it.
-Also, as you can se, the class contains a handfull of other functions, such as prewarming and trimming.
+Also, as you can see, the class contains a handful of other functions, such as prewarming and trimming.
 It should be noted that this class works on C# objects, however if you intend to use this in Unity for MonoBehaviours, there is another version of the class called **MonoPool** which is fundementally the same, but has slight different code as to adhere to the restrictions placed on Monobehaviours.

 # Tweening